Karp666/Shop-RandomNumber/README.md

     targetNumber = math.random(1, 15) (Here you can edit the numbers that could be on the game, an simple math random between 1-15) creditReward = math.random(100, 300) (Here you can edit the credits reward randomly) end

+## Also the messages can be edited directly into code, just check it.